The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Augmented perturbation theory

 Consider an uncharged scalar in the SM.
 The simplest operator will be built from the Higgs doublet field $\phi$, e.\ g.\ $\phi^\dagger(x)\phi(x)$.
 The simplest matrix element will be the connected 2-point correlation function, the propagator.

 The next step in APT is, just as in PT, to choose a suitable gauge.
-Suitable in the case of a theory with BEH effect is a gauge with non-zero Higgs vacuum expectation value (vev).
+Suitable in the case of a theory with BEH effect is a gauge with non-zero Higgs vacuum expectation value (vev) \cite{Lee:1974zg}, e.\ g.\ 't Hooft gauge.
 After that, the FMS mechanism is applied.
 This happens by rewriting the matrix element of the gauge-invariant, composite operator by explicitly splitting the Higgs field in its vev and the fluctuations, i.\ e.\ $\phi=vn+\eta$, where $v$ is the vev, $n$ a unit vector fixed by the gauge choice, and $\eta$ the fluctuation field.
-The FMS mechanism thus yields the identity \begin{widetext}
+The FMS mechanism thus yields the following identity for the propagator of the composite operator

+Upon choosing $n$ in the real two-direction, the first term becomes the same matrix element as appears in PT.
+It still has no open gauge index, as the direction $n$ carries a gauge index, contracted with the one of the fluctuation field $\eta$.
+Its quantum numbers are therefore still the ones of a non-gauge scalar.
+This feature is generic in all FMS constructions.

-\end{widetext} The first term is the same matrix element as appears in PT, while the other terms are new in APT.
-They ensure explicit gauge invariance to all orders of the left-hand-side, which the PT term alone cannot provide beyond tree-level \cite{Maas:2020kda,Dudal:2020uwb}.
-Neglecting the other terms, and expanding the first term perturbatively yields that the composite propagator is given by PT to all orders.
-Especially, the pole position, and thus mass and width, coincide to all orders in PT.
-This can be extended by including the other terms in $v$, which in PT do not alter the mass or width, and yield only small changes otherwise.
-The correct treatment of the appearing composite operators require further adjustments \cite{MPS:unpublished}, but they do not yield any conceptual changes.
-In the context of the paper, which is tree-level, this would anyhow not play a role.
-Furthermore, we will only consider propagators, which only have a single energy scale, the four-momentum $p$.
-Hence, on dimensional grounds, the expression (\ref{apt:prop}) can also be considered to be ordered by powers of $p_0^2/v^2$.
-On this grounds, terms with less powers in $v$ can be considered as sub-leading, and for the purpose of the present work an ordering in powers of $v$ is feasible.
-This will in general no longer hold true beyond propagators \cite{MPS:unpublished}.
+The other terms of (\ref{apt:prop}) in this FMS sum are new in APT.
+They ensure explicit gauge invariance to all orders, which the PT term alone cannot provide beyond tree-level \cite{Maas:2020kda,Dudal:2020uwb}.
+Neglecting the other terms, and expanding the first term perturbatively, yields that the composite propagator is given by PT to all orders in the coupling constants and to leading order in the FMS sum.
+In particular, the pole position, and therefore mass and width of the composite object $\phi^\dagger\phi$, coincide to all orders in PT with those of the elementary field $h\equiv \sqrt{2}\mathrm{Re}\left(n^\dagger\eta\right)$.
+This has been extended \cite{Dudal:2020uwb,Maas:2020kda} by also including the remaining terms in the FMS sum, which in PT do not alter the mass or width, and yield only small changes otherwise.

+To emphasize that these are small corrections, we introduce a special notation: In case a composite object behaves like the tree-level mass eigenstate of regular PT in leading order, we will write

+which strips off all further contributions as well as constants other than prefactors of $v$.
+A constant, like $v^2$ here, will only appear in pure scalars.
+The neglected part will be otherwise of order $\norm{\eta}/v$, a dimensionless quantity.
+I.\ e.\ of order of the size of the quantum fluctuations compared to the vev.
+This quantity needs anyhow to be small to make an expansion about the vev sensible, which is also the starting point of PT.
+In lattice simulations of an isolated Higgs-$W$/$Z$ system of the SM it is indeed found that this fluctuation measure is small on average \cite{Maas:2012ct}.